Joan-Frago/YouTube_Downloader/README.md

 # YouTube_Downloader
 * A python app that lets you download videos from YouTube
+* Cannot download playlists at the moment